sayannath/UNet-Segmentation-Heart-CT-Scan/README.md

 3. source env/bin/activate  (In Mac or Linux) .\env\Scripts\activate (In Windows)

+4. pip3 install --upgrade pip (In Mac or Linux) pip install --upgrade pip (In Windows)

 4. pip3 install -r requirements.txt (In Mac or Linux)
    pip install -r requirements.txt (In Windows)